Apple’s released its iOS 14.2 update and the software brings a variety of changes to the iPhone including new emojis for the keyboard.

 - Addresses an issue where Exposure Notifications is disabled when restoring iPhone from iCloud Backup or transferring data to a new iPhone using iPhone Migration.

 iOS 14.2 also includes 24 security updates and you can read about those on Apple’s security page.

 iOS 14 Jailbreak

-For more on the iOS 14 jailbreak, take a look at our guide.
+For more on the iOS 14 jailbreak, head over to checkra1n’s website.